Murali-group/RegLinker/README.md

-Informally, a regular language is a set of strings with the property that an algorithm that uses a fixed amount of memory can examine the lettersin the string sequentially to determine if it is a member of the language.
+Informally, a regular language is a set of strings with the property that an algorithm that uses a fixed amount of memory can examine the letters in the string sequentially to determine if it is a member of the language.
 For example, for the alphabet {*p*,*x*}, regular languages are expressive enough to represent strings with an even number of occurrences of *p* or strings where *p* and *x* strictly alternate an